SteveBarnett/human-centred/_posts/2022-12-12-more-accessible-headings.md

 The list of headings should read a bit like a table of contents for the page.

+“Section”s here refer to logically distinct pieces of the page.
+If we’re using headings well, we can use `div`s or `section`s and the end result is essentially the same (in terms of accessibility).
+See [Scott O’Hara’s Accessibility of the section element](https://www.scottohara.me/blog/2021/07/16/section.html) for more detail.

 ## 2. Check our headings

 ### High-level checks